conduktor/conduktor-docs/docs/guide/tutorials/configure-encryption.md

 This process **won't prevent the creation of new keys** if new messages are sent using the same record key;  it only ensures that messages using the crypto shredded keys remain unrecoverable.

-### Vault KMS
+## Vault KMS

-To set your Vault KMS, include this section in your interceptor config after `vault`:
+To set your Vault KMS, include this section in your Interceptor config after `vault`:

 You can use one of these two authentication methods: